fotianaemilithoma/palette_selector-public/README.md

 # Palette Selector

 > The full source code lives in a private repository.
 This repo exists to share the project's scope, design decisions, and screenshots with recruiters and hiring managers.
-Access to the private repo can be granted on request.

 ## Tech stack